Proximal Humerus Fracture

 A shoulder immobiliser is usually worn for the first couple of weeks after a proximal humerus fracture to allow it to heal in the correct position

-For the first few weeks after a proximal humerus fracture, a sling is worn to hold the fracture still and to allow the swelling and pain to subside.
+For the first few weeks after a proximal humerus fracture, an immobilisation sling is worn to hold the fracture still and to allow the swelling and pain to subside.

 The fracture needs to be completely immobilized for 10-14 days to allow time for the bones to start knitting back together and healing, so the sling must be worn all the time initially, day and night.
 After this, you can gradually reduce how much you wear the sling and by around 12 weeks you shouldn’t need it at all